This Is How We Dominated The Iron Butt SaddleSore 1000

 How to Deal with Pain and Fatigue During the Ride

-There is a reason this adventure is called the “SaddleSore”.
-No matter how much you train for the trip, pain and fatigue can set in.
+There is a reason this adventure is called the “SaddleSore.”
+Pain and fatigue can set in no matter how much you train for the trip.

 You don’t have to let your body aches and pains ruin the trip.
 Here are some of the best ways to deal with pain and fatigue during the IBA Saddlesore 1000.